-From the Flying Dutchman to the Mary Celeste, fiction and history have seen their fair share of ghost ships.
+From the best marine cleaning products, the Flying Dutchman to the Mary Celeste, fiction and history have seen their fair share of ghost ships.
 Vessels that float on the water, but do so without any sign of a crew on deck.
 The crew have either gone missing or dead, yet the ship is still sailing under seemingly a ghostly presence or by the wind and waves.

 This is such a phenomenon that some of the ships have become ingrained in popular culture and the stories a common ghost story told throughout the world.

 So, what is the difference between fact and fiction?
 Why have ships with ghostly menace become ingrained in ship culture?

 Fictional Ghost Ships